Theta rank, levelness, and matroid minors: Point configurations and matroids

 \begin{ex} The facets of the running example are four triangles and one square.
 The four triangles correspond to the two sets $\{1,2,4 \}$, $\{1,2,3\}$ of cardinality $|E|-1$ and the two flacets $\{2\}$, $\{1\}$, while the square corresponds to the flacet $\{3,4\}$.
 We have already described in the previous example the square facet.
 In the picture we highlight two triangular facets, the first one (green) corresponding to the flacet $\{1\}$, the second one (red) to the set $\{1,2,4\}$.
+The bases contained in the green triangle are exactly pairs of spanning trees in shown deletion and contraction of $G$.

 \end{ex}

 A seemingly trivial but useful class of matroids is given by the \Defn{uniform matroids} $U_{n,k}$ for $0 \le k \le n$ given on ground set $E = \{ 1,\dots, n\}$ and bases $\BB(U_{n,k}) = \{ B \subseteq E : |B| = k \}$.